Luis Fley

 Luis Adan Fley Gonzales (born March 1951, Matagalpa) is a 2021 candidate for President of Nicaragua.
-Known also as "Comandate Jhonson."
+He was also known as "Comandate Jhonson."

 He is a former Resistance Commander, having been both a Sandinista guerilla and a Contra rebel.
 He has also been an agricultural technician, army officer and Member of the RN Cease-Fire Commission.
 Completed the third year of the agricultural high school in Matagalpa.
 After commanding the FSLN's Bernardino-Diaz Ochoa Column in 1978-79 against Somoza, he entered the EPS.
 "Jhonson" joined the Resistance on June 13, 1981.
 Commanded the Raul Arrioliga and Armando Blancher Task Forces, and the 15th of September Command.
-His family was split by the 1979 revolution and United States-backed counterrevolution, where him and three of his brothers fought on opposing sides.
+His family was split by the 1979 revolution and United States-backed counterrevolution, where he and three of his brothers fought on opposing sides.